yiyuma/technical-tutorials/Database/PostgreSQL.md

   ```
 - SELECT statements: to retrieve data from a database.
   ```
+  // display all in the tableName
   SELECT * FROM tableName;
+  // display column1 and column2 in the tableName
   SELECT column1, column2 FROM tableName;
+  // display only different values
+  SELECT DISTINCT columnName FROM tableName;
+  // display the count of the column with different values SELECT COUNT(DISTINCT columnName) FROM tableName;
   ```
 - ALTER TABLE: is used to add, delete, or modify columns in an existing table, add and drop various constraints on an existing table.
   ```